Laughing off mama guilt. Can it be done?

 But that moment encouraged me in my parenting path because I knew that my heart was safe with her and I knew that she would agree that it really was a parenting failure.

 My friend’s laugh wasn’t a laugh of mockery.
 What I heard in her laugh, and what I learned afterward, was that I surprised her with my parenting approach.

 Sometimes we feel guilt because it is earned.
-Sometimes it’s because we are attempting to live up to unrealistic expectations, and not surprisingly, also not meeting them.
+Sometimes we feel guilt because we are attempting unrealistic expectations (and also, not surprisingly, not meeting them).
 Sometimes it’s a mix of both.
-But mama guilt will do nothing to propel us on to learning what we need to learn to be the mamas we need to be.
+But mama guilt will do nothing to propel us to learn what we need to learn to be the mamas we need to be.